bchcohenlab/bids_lesion_code/README.md

 	`<bids_dir>/derivatives/lesions/<participant_id>/dwi/<participant_id>_desc-b1000_dwi.nii.gz`
 	`<bids_dir>/derivatives/lesions/<participant_id>/dwi/<participant_id>_desc-adc_dwi.nii.gz`

-### If you want to look at the T2w/FLAIR images in the same frame of reference, they are here:
+If you want to look at the T2w/FLAIR images in the same frame of reference, they are here:
 	`<bids_dir>/derivatives/lesions/<participant_id>/anat/<participant_id>_space-T1w_T2w.nii.gz`
 	`<bids_dir>/derivatives/lesions/<participant_id>/anat/<participant_id>_space-T1w_FLAIR.nii.gz`

-### if you have both a B0 image and a B1000 image, you can try getting an automatic segmentation from DeepNeuro (requires a CUDA-capable card):
+If you have both a B0 image and a B1000 image, you can try getting an automatic segmentation from DeepNeuro (requires a CUDA-capable card):
 	`<bids_dir>/code/segment_with_DeepNeuro.sh <bids_dir>/derivatives/lesions/<participant_id>/dwi <participant_id>`

-### And for now, name your lesion tracings with the following pattern:
+And for now, name your lesion tracings with the following pattern:
 	`<bids_dir>/derivatives/lesions/<participant_id>/<participant_id>_space-T1w_desc-lesion<your_initials>_mask.nii.gz`

+To register individual-space T1ws and lesions to MNI space from BIDS-format, use:
+	`<bids_dir>/code/ants_Lesion_in_T1w_space_to_MNI_bids.sh` (NOT FINISHED YET)

+To register a single individual-space T1w and lesion to MNI space from specific dir, use:
+	`<bids_dir>/code/ants_Lesion_in_T1w_space_to_MNI_quick.sh`

-when we register these to MNI space, we will change the "space" descriptor:
+	Either of these will change the "space" descriptor:
 	`<bids_dir>/<participant_id>/dwi/<participant_id>_space-MNI152NLin2009cAsym_desc-lesion_mask.nii.gz`